forestryio/forestry.io/hugo/content/careers/developer-evangelist-1.md

 * Create prototypes for testing of designs (Figma, Invision, etc)
 * Build and maintain components in our design system (CSS)
 * Participate in design reviews and user testing sessions
-* Collaborate with team during ideation and scoping sessions
+* Collaborate with the development team during project ideation, scoping & development

 ### We believe a successful candidate will have: